 The Cogut Institute offers Faculty, Graduate, and Undergraduate Fellowships for members of the Brown University community.
 Fellows gather each Tuesday for a weekly seminar that fosters conversations across disciplines and topics.
 The seminar also includes visiting faculty and recipients of the Mellon Postdoctoral Fellowships and Postdoctoral Fellowships in International Humanities for recent doctoral graduates from other universities.

-The Cogut Institute, with the generous support of the Andrew W. Mellon Foundation, supports the practice of graduate collaborative humanities on campus.
-The Institute awards the Mellon Graduate Fellowship in Collaborative Humanities to students participating in or planning to participate in the Graduate Certificate Program in Collaborative Humanities.
+The Collaborative Humanities Initiative fosters collaboration in teaching, research, and learning at the faculty, graduate, and undergraduate levels.
+The Cogut Institute offers faculty Collaborative Humanities Course Awards that support curricular innovation across disciplines, divisions or school.
+The Institute, with the generous support of the Andrew W. Mellon Foundation, also offers the Mellon Graduate Fellowship in Collaborative Humanities to students participating in or planning to participate in the Graduate Certificate Program in Collaborative Humanities.

 School of Criticism and Theory Fellowship